-- the care and nurture of, and respectful pastoral ministry with, all children, young people and adults - safeguarding and protecting all children, young people and adults when they are vulnerable - establishing safe, caring communities, which provide a loving environment where there is informed vigilance as to the dangers of abuse.
+- the care and nurture of, and respectful pastoral ministry with, all children, young people and adults - · safeguarding and protecting all children, young people and adults when they are vulnerable - establishing safe, caring communities, which provide a loving environment where there is informed vigilance as to the dangers of abuse.

-We will carefully select and train all those with any responsibility within the Church, in line with safer recruitment principles, including the use of criminal records disclosures and registration with1 the relevant vetting and barring schemes.
+We will carefully select and train all those with any responsibility within the church, in line with safer recruitment principles, including the use of criminal records checks through the Disclosure and Barring Service (DBS) and The Protecting Vulnerable Groups (PVG) scheme in Scotland.

-We will respond without delay to every safeguarding concern, which suggests that a child, young person or adult may have been harmed, working in partnership with the police and local authority in any investigation.
+We will respond without delay to every safeguarding concern, which suggests that a child, young person or adult may have been harmed, working in partnership with the police and social services in any investigation.